RobertoRoos/sawIntuitiveResearchKitWiki/Future-Projects.md

 **[Improvement, core C++]**

 ## Encoder/potentiometer redundancy
 Includes better filtering, maybe including some kind of delay to take into account the fact that the potentiometers are slow.
 Filtering on the PC side tends to introduce more delay so maybe add filtering on the FPGA.
-The current (simplistic) implementation is based on total of successive failures.<br>
+The current (simplistic) implementation is based on total of successive failures.
+In release 1.6 we've introduced a new test based on distance and latency with parameters set per joint and per arm in XML configuration file.
+This is not ideal but should be sufficient for most users.<br>
 Figure out how to use potentiometer on master roll (last active joint).
 See [#25](https://github.com/jhu-dvrk/sawIntuitiveResearchKit/issues/25).<br>
 **[New feature, core C++]**